 The WTP is developed by a United States based company called Emerging Compounds Treatment Technologies (ECT2) that specialises in mitigating the impacts of emerging contaminants.
-They have been contracted by Defence to install and pilot plants at two Defence bases to test the functionality of the technology in the Australian environment.
+They have been contracted by Defence to install and pilot plants at several Defence bases.

 The WTPs use the latest technology, Sorbix A3F resin, a regenerable and strong adsorbent synthetic resin with ion exchange functionality, to treat water.
 The treated water is closely monitored to ensure that it meets the relevant water screening criteria set by Department of Health.

 The system is fabricated into a 40 foot container reducing the space required on the Base for the system to be situated and produces smaller waste streams compared to other water treatment plants for PFAS.